toptal/chewy/README.md

 UsersIndex::User.import User.where('rating > 100') # or import specified users scope
 UsersIndex::User.import User.where('rating > 100').to_a # or import specified users array
-UsersIndex::User.import [1, 2, 42] # pass even ids for import, it will be handled in the most effective way UsersIndex::User.import User.where('rating > 100'), update_fields: [:email] # if update fields are specified - it will update their values only with the `update` bulk action.
+UsersIndex::User.import [1, 2, 42] # pass even ids for import, it will be handled in the most effective way UsersIndex::User.import User.where('rating > 100'), update_fields: [:email] # if update fields are specified - it will update their values only with the `update` bulk action

-UsersIndex.import # import every defined type
+UsersIndex.import # same as UsersIndex::User.import
-UsersIndex.import user: User.where('rating > 100') # import only active users to `user` type.
+UsersIndex.import user: User.where('rating > 100') # import only specified users
-  # Other index types, if exists, will be imported with default scope from the type definition.
 UsersIndex.reset! # purges index and imports default data for all types
 ```